voxel51/fiftyone/docs/source/user_guide/using_views.rst

     :meth:`tag_labels() <fiftyone.core.collections.SampleCollection.tag_labels>`
     and :meth:`untag_labels() <fiftyone.core.collections.SampleCollection.untag_labels>`
     will be reflected on the source dataset
--   Any modifications to the |Label| elements in the patches view that you make by iterating over the contents of the view or calling :meth:`set_values() <fiftyone.core.collections.SampleCollection.set_values>` will be reflected on the source dataset
+-   Any modifications to the patch labels that you make by iterating over the contents of the view or calling :meth:`set_values() <fiftyone.core.collections.SampleCollection.set_values>` will be reflected on the source dataset
--   Calling :meth:`save() <fiftyone.core.patches.PatchesView.save>` or
+-   Calling :meth:`save() <fiftyone.core.patches.PatchesView.save>`,
-    :meth:`keep() <fiftyone.core.patches.PatchesView.keep>` on an object
+    :meth:`keep() <fiftyone.core.patches.PatchesView.keep>`, or
+    :meth:`keep_fields() <fiftyone.core.patches.PatchesView.keep_fields>` on a
-    patches view (typically one that contains additional view stages that filter or modify its contents) will sync any |Label| edits or deletions with the source dataset
+    patches view (typically one that contains additional view stages that filter or modify its contents) will sync any edits or deletions to the patch labels with the source dataset

 However, because object patches views only contain a subset of the contents of a |Sample| from the source dataset, there are some differences compared to